Product Launches with a Bang, not a Trickle

 - Product launch execution across teams/stakeholders

 Product launch teams are comprised of people from broad disciplines including engineering, marketing, sales, supply chain, and customer support.
-Shifting from product development to product launch can complicate who owns what and when.
+Shifting from product development to product launch can complicate who owns what and when it needs to be done.

 How to Organize your Product Launch Plan